splunk/ta-cisco-webex-meetings-add-on-for-splunk/README.md

 | LsttrainingsessionHistory | cisco:webex:trainingsessionhistory:list | sessionStartTime | Historical      | >= 86400             |
 | LstsummarySession         | cisco:webex:session:list                | actualStartTime  | Active Sessions | <= 60                |

+**DISCLAIMER**: Guidance from Cisco states historical data retrieval may be incomplete if fetched less than 48 hours from time meetings ended.
+Therefore it's recommended to set the interval to 86400 or more for historical input.

 #### Create a Service Account

 Create the service account in **Webex Meetings site's admin portal** (CompanyXYZ.webex.com).
 Attached is the sample Screenshots.
 Once the API user was created it was linked to the Control Hub because we have linked sites.